junxit/us-congress-bills-113/bill.md

     - **(D)** *Determination of location; legal description* Sealaska shall—
       - **(i)** in consultation with the Secretary, determine the location within the corridor of the centerline of the road described in subparagraph (B)(i); and
       - **(ii)** provide to the Secretary a legal description of the centerline acceptable for granting the easement described in subparagraph (B)(i).
+    - **(E)** *Effect* Nothing in this paragraph shall preempt or otherwise affect State or local regulatory authority.
 - **(e)** *Hunting, fishing, and recreation*
   - **(1)** *In general* Any land conveyed under subsection (a) that is located outside a withdrawal area designated under section 16(a) of the Alaska Native Claims Settlement Act (43 U.S.C.
-1615(a)) shall remain open and available to subsistence uses, as that term is defined in section 803 of the Alaska National Interest Lands Conservation Act (16 U.S.C.
-3113), and noncommercial recreational hunting and fishing and other recreational uses by the public under applicable law—
+1615(a)) shall remain open and available to subsistence uses and noncommercial recreational hunting and fishing and other recreational uses by the public under applicable law—
     - **(A)** without liability on the part of Sealaska, except for willful acts, to any user as a result of the use; and
     - **(B)** subject to—
       - **(i)** any reasonable restrictions that may be imposed by Sealaska on the public use—